-Required Core Theory Course: 3 hours (choose one) WGSST 7700 - Feminist Inquiry I WGSST 7701 - Feminist Inquiry II Elective Courses: 9 hours (3 courses) 9 hours in WGSS courses at 5000-level or above
+- 1. Required Core Theory Course: 3 hours (choose one) - WGSST 7700 Feminist Inquiry I - WGSST 7701 Feminist Inquiry II Elective Courses: 9 hours (3 courses) \ - 2.
+9 hours in WGSS courses at 5000-level or above

-Graduate Minors are strongly encouraged to take 7700 or 7701 as their first WGSS course.
+\Graduate Minors are strongly encouraged to take 7700 or 7701 as their first WGSS course.

 Please contact the Program Coordinator for additional information on planning and declaring the WGSS graduate minor.
-For information on course registration, see "Enrolling in WGSS Courses" on page 37.